hack-rice/HR8-First-Timers-Track/messenger-bot/README.md

 We encourage you to explore the very extensive [Facebook Messenger API Docs](https://developers.facebook.com/docs/messenger-platform/) and the services implemented by PyMessenger, to leverage the full potential of a messenger chatbot.
 There are a variety of different ways in which you can leverage the information we've provided to build a very functional application.
 Good Luck!

+# FAQ

+If you have any general questions about this track or about setting up your development environment, take a look at our [FAQ](https://github.com/jpa99/HR8-First-Timers-Track/tree/master/FAQ.md).
+If you're still stuck, reach out to a mentor or one of the HackRice organizers and we'll be happy to point you in the right direction.